hawkinsw/api_intro/docs/README.md

-# An Intro to Using HTTP APIs with Node
+# An Intro to Using HTTP APIs with Node.js

 ## Our Mission

 It's great to be part of a community.
 GitHub is a great site for connecting with a *community* of other developers working on similar projects.
 GitHub lets you follow developers, star their repos, see what they are working on, etc. What it does *not* let you do, sadly, is communicate directly with another developer on the site (unless you are both working together on a PR, or issue, etc).

-However, GitHub gives each developer the option to this their social media links on their GitHub home page so that other developers can contact them on those sites!
+However, GitHub gives each developer the option to list their social media links on their GitHub home page so that other developers can contact them on those sites!
 Problem solved!

 ![](./graphics/apis/github-profile.png)